Tokyo

 P5: Forrest Nelson - Using AI to promote Noticing and Reflection

-P7: Nicholas DiNunzio & David Chapman - Assessment: Are we all on the same page?
+P7: Nicholas DiNunzio & David Chapman - Assessment: Are We All on the Same Page?

 P8: Roberto Soto Prado: Check It Yourself! - Designing Low-Tech Self-Checking Worksheets

-P11: Ty Conner: Teaching reading to non-native speakers
+P11: Ty Conner: Teaching Reading to Non-native Speakers

 16.15 – 17.00: Workshops

-Room 1: Jerry Talandis Jr. & Theron Muller - "Balancing AI and Human Agency: Integrating Generative AI into Teaching English Writing (AI Tech)"
+Room 1: Jerry Talandis Jr. & Theron Muller - Balancing AI and Human Agency: Integrating Generative AI into Teaching English Writing

-Room 2: Kaori Hakone - "Female Business Leadership – Applying Organizational Theory through CLIL and Experiential Learning (CLIL/Prob Solving)"
+Room 2: Kaori Hakone - Female Business Leadership – Applying Organizational Theory through CLIL and Experiential Learning

-Room 3: Kinsella Valies - "Lights, Camera, Language: Integrating Video Contests to Boost Creativity and Skills in the Classroom (Evaluate Film Contest)"
+Room 4: Kinsella Valies - Lights, Camera, Language: Integrating Video Contests to Boost Creativity and Skills in the Classroom

-Room 4: Namiko Tsuruta - "Career Education through CLIL: Creating a Portfolio for the Dream Job (Young / Interv / ChatGPT)"
+Room 5: Namiko Tsuruta - Career Education through CLIL: Creating a Portfolio for the Dream Job

-Room 5: Natalia Vidal - "Therapeutic Education: Practical Strategies for Teacher Mental Health and Well-Being (Well-being)"
+Room 6: Natalia Vidal - Therapeutic Education: Practical Strategies for Teacher Mental Health and Well-Being

 20.30 – 22.30: Gala Dinner at Togo Shrine, located in the heart of Harajuku.